IAEA-NDS/endf-parserpy/docs/source/guide/accelerated_parsing_and_writing.rst

 Furthermore, all functions are endowed with an ``include`` and ``exclude`` argument that behaves exactly the same way as for the member methods of the :class:`~endf_parserpy.EndfParserCpp` class.
+In fact, this class is only a thin wrapper around the C++ module functions.